toddm-ClaybookAdvisors/layercake-method/logs/PROMPTS.md

 → See: app/src/entities.py
 → Commit: 0035 (Adversary now follows player’s trail stepwise, unsticking at dead ends; no lock-on; Player maintains trail_order.)

+## Prompt 0036: Noise traps scale, adversary pursues alert, reveal only on adversary trap, instant collision loss

+**Original Prompt:**
+Increase the number of noise traps in general and in relation to the size of the map, when a noise trap is triggered, it also reveals the location of the adversary for as many tics as the adversary can see the player
+If the adversary is off screen display a large red arrow pointing to the adversary's general direction
+change it so the adversary is visible for 3 ticks when they hit a noise trap.
+They are no longer visible when the player hits one
+the adversary no longer chases me.
+Every time the player hit's a noise trap the adversary should remember and move in that direction until it reaches it or a new noise trap is stepped on by the player
+The adversary just went over me without "catching me"

+**Instruction:**
+Increase the number of noise traps so their count scales with map size.
+When the player triggers a noise trap, the adversary is alerted to that position and will actively pursue it until reached or until a new trap is triggered, at which point the alert is updated.
+When the adversary triggers a noise trap, its location is revealed to the player for exactly 3 ticks, with a directional arrow displayed if the adversary is offscreen.
+The game ends immediately whenever the player and adversary occupy the same tile, regardless of movement order.

+**Result:**
+→ See: `app/src/entities.py`, `app/src/game.py`, `app/src/renderer.py`
+→ Commit: 0036 (Increase the number of noise traps and update their mechanics)